SpeysideHEP/spey/docs/exclusion.rst

 Exclusion limits
 ================

-Any statistical model in Spey comes with the possibility of computing the exclusion confidence level using three different options.
+Any Spey statistical model can compute the exclusion confidence level using three options.
 Depending on the available functions in likelihood construction (see :ref:`this section <sec_new_plugin>` for details), one or more of these options will be available for the user.
-To see which calculators are available, one can use :func:`~spey.StatisticalModel.available_calculators` function.
+One can use :func:`~spey.StatisticalModel.available_calculators` function to see which calculators are available.

 :func:`~spey.StatisticalModel.exclusion_confidence_level` function uses ``calculator`` keyword to choose in between ``"asymptotic"``, ``"toy"`` and ``"chi_square"`` calculators.